MXoN - The Legends

 Acerbis supports MXlarge and the sport: Acerbis motorsport

-Eli Tomac: Eli Tomac is the leader in major championships, with his first coming in 2013 when he scored the AMA 250 motocross championship.
+Eli Tomac: Eli Tomac is a leader in major championships, with his first coming in 2013 when he scored the AMA 250 motocross championship.
 Since then, Tomac has won four AMA 450 motocross championships and two AMA supercross championships.
 He also has one MXoN victory with Team USA in 2022.
 Tomac has been the backbone of AMA motocross for a decade now and his accomplishments below amongst the best ever in USA.
-He sits third in the all time win list behind just Ricky Carmichael and James Stewart and is equal fifth for major titles behind RC, Ryan Villopoto, Jeremy McGrath and Ryan Dungey.
-For MXdN fans, he is equal for AMA titles with two MXdN legends, Ricky Johnson and Jeff Ward.
+He sits third in the all time win list behind just Ricky Carmichael and James Stewart and is just one win of joining Stewart in second place (97 to 98).
+Oh, he also has a world supercross to his name, after winning the 2024 WSX championship.

-Jett Lawrence: Now, this gets complicated, because if the US promoters and media are counting the SMX as a major championship, we need to count his two Supermotocross titles from 2023 and 2024.
+Jett Lawrence: Now, this gets complicated, because if the US promoters and media are counting the SMX as a major championship, we need to count his three Supermotocross titles from 2023, 2024 and 2025.
 I am not a fan of doing it, but I get the feeling, this title will become more respected, and it will be counted as a major title in the future.
 Its just three rounds and I would usually leave it out, but damn, I am an Aussie and want them to count.
-Lawrence picked up his first major title in the 2021 AMA 250 motocross championship, then added another 250 outdoor title in 2022, before adding the AMA 450 motocross championship in 2023 and 2024, plus those two SMX titles.
-Whatever you want to say about Lawrence, he might end up being the GOAT, but he first has to deal with names like Deegan and Prado, before he stacks up more championships.
+Lawrence picked up his first major title in the 2021 AMA 250 motocross championship, then added another 250 outdoor title in 2022, before adding the AMA 450 motocross championship in 2023 and 2025, an AMA supercross title in 2024, plus those three SMX titles.
+Whatever you want to say about Lawrence, he might end up being the GOAT, but he first has to deal with names like Deegan and his brother Hunter, before he stacks up more championships, but it looks good for the young Aussie.
+Oh, he is also the defending MXoN champion with Team Australia.
+What a list for somebody so young.

 Tim Gajser 5 FIM titles